gpappasunb/class-schedule/README.md

 quarto render --to class-schedule-pdf template.qmd
 ```

-This produces a formatted PDF document with the class schedule.
+The command above produces a formatted PDF document with the class schedule.

 If you have the `format` metadata set to `class-schedule-pdf` in the
-YAML metadata, you can simply run:
+YAML metadata, you can run:

 ``` bash
 quarto render template.qmd